Rivu49/HeartDiseasePrediction/README.md

 ## Key Features

 - Interactive web interface for entering medical parameters.
-- Uses RandomForestClassifier, Logistic Regression, K-Nearest Neighbour algorithms for predictions.
+- Uses Random Forest Classifier, Logistic Regression and K-Nearest Neighbour algorithms for predictions.
 - Provides accuracy and a detailed classification report for the model.

 ## Installation